 Puddings vs. Custard

 Many people get puddings and custards confused.
 Although similar in appearance, there are some subtle differences between the two.
 Pudding has a lighter consistency and looks more whipped than a custard which has a thicker texture.
-Pudding is a sweetened milk or cream-based mixture, thickened with a starch (typically cornstarch or flour) that’s cooked on the stove.
-In contrast, custards are milk or cream-based, thickened with egg, that are typically firmer and commonly baked with a water bath.
+Pudding is a sweetened milk or cream-based mixture, thickened with starch (typically cornstarch or flour) that’s cooked on the stove.
+In contrast, custards are milk or cream-based, thickened with egg, that are typically firmer, and commonly baked with a water bath.
 Creme brûlée is the most well-known of all custards.

 Pudding and Custards in History